37Rb/discourse-chatbot-kb-tools/README.md

   * removeIds: Array of HTML IDs - Don't import content in in elements with these IDs
   * dryRun: Boolean - Just print the markdown without importing anything

-importWebPage uses [Turndown](https://github.com/mixmark-io/turndown) to convert HTML pages to markdown before importing them into the knowledge base.
+importWebPage() uses [Turndown](https://github.com/mixmark-io/turndown) to convert HTML pages to markdown before importing them into the knowledge base.

-Web pages often have a lot of extra stuff you don't want to import.
+Web pages have a lot of extra stuff you probably don't want to import.
 Use the removeTags and removeIds options to exclude content you don't want in the knowledge base.

 Tags in the defaultImportWebPageRemoveTags property are exluded by default.
 You can modify this or create a new array for the removeTags option.